 While the absence of gradient and ghost instabilities is essential when constructing a viable model, tachyonic instabilities can still produce viable models \citep{Zumalacarregui17,Frusciante19,Gsponer22}.
 Therefore, we require

-to select viable modified gravity models, which are free from gradient and ghost instabilities.
-In practice, we replace the Planck mass $M_*^2$ by its deviation from the fiducial GR value, defined by $\Delta M_*^2\equiv M_*^2 - 1$, when sampling the parameter space.
-As shown in \citetalias{Cataneo24}, the stable parameterisation is of particular advantage in efficiently sampling viable theoretical models, which the $\alpha$ functions might incorrectly classify as unstable due to inaccurate numerical cancellations in the calculation of $c_{\rm s}^2$ via Eq. \eqref{eq:sound_speed}, and in improving the numerical stability.
-Therefore, we employed the stable basis as our fiducial parameterisation of modified gravity in this work and computed the derived $\alpha$ functions for comparison with previous works.
-As functional form for the three free functions of the stable parameter basis, we adopt an approach that resembles the one proposed by \citet{Lombriser19} and generalise the proportionality of the $\alpha$ functions to the dark energy density, given in Eq. \eqref{eq:alpha}, to the stable parameter basis.
-In particular, we parameterise the free functions $D_{\rm kin}(a)$ and $\Delta M_*^2(a)$ via
+to select viable modified gravity models that are free from gradient and ghost instabilities.
+In practice, we replaced the Planck mass, $M_*^2$, with its deviation from the fiducial GR value, defined by $\Delta M_*^2\equiv M_*^2 - 1$, when sampling the parameter space.
+As shown in \citetalias{Cataneo24}, the stable parametrisation is of particular advantage in efficiently sampling viable theoretical models, which the $\alpha$ functions might incorrectly classify as unstable due to inaccurate numerical cancellations in the calculation of $c_{\rm s}^2$ via Eq. \eqref{eq:sound_speed}, and in improving the numerical stability.
+Therefore, we employed the stable basis as our fiducial parametrisation of modified gravity in this work and computed the derived $\alpha$ functions for comparison with previous works.
+As functional form for the three free functions of the stable parameter basis, we adopted an approach that resembles the one proposed by \citet{Lombriser19} and generalised the proportionality of the $\alpha$ functions to the dark energy density, given in Eq. \eqref{eq:alpha}, to the stable parameter basis.
+In particular, we parametrised the free functions $D_{\rm kin}(a)$ and $\Delta M_*^2(a)$ via

 where the amplitudes $\hat{X}_i$ are the sampling parameters in our likelihood analysis, which will be denoted in the following sections by $\hat{D}_{\rm kin}$ and $\Delta \hat{M}_*^2$.
 We assume the effective sound speed, denoted by $\hat{c}_{\rm s}^2$, to be constant over time in order to simplify the parameter space in the likelihood analysis due to the degeneracy between $D_{\rm kin}$ and $c_{\rm s}^2$, which can be inferred from the effective Newtonian coupling and the gravitational slip in the quasi-static approximation, which are given below.
-Additionally, we compared our results with an analysis that uses the original alpha functions instead of the stable basis.
+Additionally, we compared our results with an analysis that uses the original alpha functions, instead of the stable basis.

 The quasi-static approximation plays an important role in the study of modified gravity models.
-On scales much smaller than the sound horizon, i.e. $c_{\rm s}^2k^2\gg a^2H^2$, the time derivative of the scalar field perturbation can be neglected, and the effective Newtonian coupling and the gravitational slip are given by \citepalias{Cataneo24}
+On scales much smaller than the sound horizon (i.e. $c_{\rm s}^2k^2\gg a^2H^2$), the time derivative of the scalar field perturbation can be neglected, and the effective Newtonian coupling and the gravitational slip are given by \citepalias{Cataneo24}

 with $\mu_{\infty}$, $\mu_{\rm Z,\infty}$, and $\mu_{\rm p}$ given in appendix D in \citetalias{Cataneo24} and $c_{\rm sN}^2\equiv D_{\rm kin}c_{\rm s}^2$.
 This approximation allows for significant computational improvements and is activated selectively based on scale and time \citepalias[see sect.
 2.2 in][for more details about the implementation in the modelling code]{Cataneo24}.